weecology/retriever-website/source/getting_started.md

 ## Installing Packages

-The Retriever can be installed using Python's `pip` or by downloading self-contained installers Windows, OS X, and Ubuntu/Debian Linux.
+The Retriever can be installed using Python's `pip` or by downloading self-contained installers for Windows, OS X, and Ubuntu/Debian Linux.

 Installers are available on the [Download page](download).